Volunteering in School

 Once completed please return the application form to Mrs Pearman in the office, along with your training certificates.
 If you have been volunteering in school for more than 6 months, please feel free to put down a member of school staff, who knows you in that capacity, as a referee if you would like.

-Many thanks for your co-operation with this matter.
+Many thanks for your support of the school.

 I hope you will all understand our position here as we truly do value your generosity in giving up your time to support the school and the children.